kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 This KEP proposes the use of the [OpenTelemetry tracing framework](https://opentelemetry.io/) to create and export spans to configured backends.

 The API Server will use the [OpenTelemetry exporter format](https://github.com/open-telemetry/opentelemetry-proto), which exports traces to a local port.
 This format is compatible with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which allows importing and configuring exporters for trace storage backends to be done out-of-tree in addition to other useful features.
+The exporter stores spans in memory, and uses the [batching processor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#batching-processor) to batch requests and send them asynchronously.

-Add configuration to the API Server required to configure the opentelemetry exporter, including the address to send traces to.
+Add configuration to the API Server required to configure the opentelemetry exporter, including the address and network to send spans to.

 ### Controlling use of the OpenTelemetry library